CouchCMS/Documentation/src/contents/concepts/relationships.md

 ### reverse_related_pages

-We use the **reverse\_related\_pages** to list the pages of the primary template that are related to page belonging to the opposite template.<br/>
+We use the **reverse\_related\_pages** to list the pages of the primary template that are related to page belonging to the opposite template.
-In our example it is the 'albums' template that falls at the opposite end of the relationship.<br/>
+In our example it is the 'albums' template that falls at the opposite end of the relationship.
 To list all 'artists' that are associated with the 'album' page being visited, we place the following code into 'albums.php' -

 ```